Quilting for Beginners: Recommended Supplies

 Speaking of dangerous, those rotary blades are SHARP.
 Protect your non-cutting hand with a cut glove.
 It will help prevent injury if the blade slips while you are cutting.

-If you’re new to quilting and cutting fabric with a rotary blade then you may want to consider picking up a cut glove.
-Take it from someone who as sliced the tip of her finger off with a rotary blade, just be safe and get a glove!
+If you’re new to quilting and cutting fabric with a rotary blade, then you may want to consider picking up a cut glove.
+Take it from someone who has sliced the tip of her finger off with a rotary blade: just be safe and get a glove!

 5. Sewing Machine

 I sew on a BERNINA 770QE.
 It’s considered one of the “fancy” BERNINA machines.
-If you can start with that machine, then great!
+If you can start with that machine, then that would be great!

-But most people don’t start with a machine with lots and bells and whistles.
+But most people don’t start with a machine with many bells and whistles.
 I’m a BERNINA advocate so I recommend their machines.

-If you’re looking to invest in a good sewing machine then I recommend that you find a Sewing Machine dealer in your area and pay them a visit.
+If you’re looking to invest in a good sewing machine, I recommend you find a Sewing Machine dealer in your area and pay them a visit.
 They will ask you what your needs and budget are and fit you with a machine.
 I’ve written all about how to choose a sewing machine, if you’re in the market you might want to check it out.

-They have several models to choose from and have the best knowledge to help you with your purchase.
-Most also offer beginner classes as well.
-That way once you get that fancy new machine you know HOW it works!
-If you want to use your machine primarily for quilting, then tell them and they can point you towards a machine designed to work for quilting.
+They have several models to choose from and the best knowledge to help you with your purchase.
+Most also offer beginner classes.
+That way, once you get that fancy new machine, you know how it works!
+If you want to use your machine primarily for quilting, then tell them, and they can point you towards a machine designed for quilting.

 6. Quilt Pins & Binding Clips

-Quilt pins are different than regular sewing pins since they are finer.
-They will not leave large holes in your fabric and they will allow you to pin your fabric more accurately.
-Larger pins can bunch up your fabric a bit which can mess up your accuracy when you’re stitching the fabrics together.
+Quilt pins are different from regular sewing pins because they are finer.
+They will not leave large holes in your fabric and will allow you to pin your fabric more accurately.
+Larger pins can bunch up your fabric a bit, which can mess up your accuracy when you’re stitching the fabrics together.

 7. 100% Cotton Fabric for Quilting

-Quilting is done almost entirely with 100% cotton fabric.
-Choose good quality cotton so that your quilt will last for years and hold up to repeated washings.
+Quilting is almost entirely done with 100% cotton fabric.
+Choose good-quality cotton so that your quilt will last for years and withstand repeated washings.

-I like to buy GOOD quality fabric.
-It bleeds less holds up better with repeated washing over time.
-If you’re wondering where to get good quality quilting fabric, it’s most likely not a big box store. you’ll want to shop at a quilt shop either in person or online.
+I like to buy good-quality fabric.
+It bleeds less and holds up better with repeated washing over time.
+If you’re wondering where to get good-quality quilting fabric, it’s most likely not a big-box store.
+You’ll want to shop at a quilt shop, either in person or online.

 8. Good Quality Iron